 School will share with parents any concerns we may have about their child unless to do so may place a child at risk of harm.

-We encourage parents to discuss any concerns they may have with Mr R Chandler
+We encourage parents to discuss any concerns they may have with the Headteacher Mr Chandler

 The child protection policy should be available publicly either via the school or college website or by other means.